The Household Staff Handbook for a Well-Run Home

 It simplifies onboarding.
 When you bring on a new team member, the handbook becomes their training manual.
 Combined with a structured onboarding process, it cuts the learning curve significantly.

-What to Include in a Household Staff Handbook
+What Every Household Staff Handbook Should Cover

 The best handbooks are thorough without being overwhelming.
 Start with the sections below, and add more as your household needs evolve.

-Household Overview
+Setting the Scene: Your Household Overview

 Open with a brief introduction to the family, including the names and ages of family members, any pets, and a general description of the home and property.
 This gives new staff members context before they start learning specific duties.